The Best Way To Spend 3 Days In Athens, Greece: What To Do, See, & Eat

 DAILY BUDGET

 I found Athens to be pretty affordable.
 The average daily budget for Athens, Greece is about 45 to 70 euros.
-With this budget, you can get a nice dorm bed in a hostel, delicious street food, some Greek wine, and you’ll have a bit extra for activities.
-Athens is definitely not the most affordable city in Eastern Europe, however, compared to Western Europe your money will go pretty far.
+With this budget, you can get a nice dorm bed in a hostel, delicious street food, and Greek wine, and you’ll have a bit extra for activities.
+Athens is not the most affordable city in Eastern Europe, however, compared to Western Europe your money will go pretty far.

 TIPPING IN ATHENS